Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 CT Scan of the Internal Auditory Canal

-Your doctor has requested a computed tomography scan (CT or CAT) of your internal auditory canal.
-This computer tomography technology, called cross-sectional imaging, allows the radiologist to look at different levels, or slices, of the skull bones leading from the ear using a rotating X-ray beam.
+A computed tomography scan (CT or CAT) of the internal auditory canal, also called cross-sectional imaging, allows the radiologist to look at different levels, or slices, of the skull bones leading from the ear using a rotating X-ray beam.
 In looking at these slices, the radiologist is able to assess skull bones for injury, infection, fluid levels and abnormalities.
 Our team of expert physicians, nurses and technologists is led by Barry Pressman, MD, Chief, Neuroradiology and Head and Neck Radiology.

 Before Arriving for Your Procedure